 - Commit to cooperate with the Data Protection Authorities (DPAs) of the EU countries in the investigation and resolution of complaints and will comply with any advice given by DPAs;

-- Employ a procedure for verifying that the commitment the company has made to adhere to the Safe Harbor Principles has been implemented;
+- Employ a procedure for verifying that the commitment the company has made to adhere to the Privacy Shield Principles has been implemented;

-The Enesco Human Resources and Legal Departments will be the internal mechanism for ensuring compliance with the Safe Harbor Principles and facilitating the independent recourse mechanism referenced in the “Enforcement” section above.
+The Enesco Human Resources and Legal Departments will be the internal mechanism for ensuring compliance with the Privacy Shield Principles and facilitating the independent recourse mechanism referenced in the “Enforcement” section above.

 Access to personally identifiable personal data of EU employees and customers will be to a limited number of users on a need to know basis.

-European Union – The European Union (“EU”) consists of 27 independent sovereign states: Austria, Belgium, Bulgaria, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom.
+European Union – The European Union (“EU”) consists of 28 independent sovereign states: Austria, Belgium, Bulgaria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom.